The rugged Men Style

 He’s the ultimate alpha male; that physically masculine dude that always knows how to get things done.
 We’re talking about the worker, the dad, the simple smart guy full of confidence, defined by a true sense of authenticity.
 A man that takes cues from the hard-as-nails men who came before him – the warriors, the adventurers, the blue collar workers, the nature men, and adapts everything to the 21st century way of life.

 He owns himself and his own failures.
 A free man who loves nature, hiking and a good camping trip.
-The most important thing about this dude, and the thing with which I personally identify the most, is that powerful self-aware manly approach.
-That vibe that makes us men feel like we own our personality and help us attract our companions in life.
+The most important thing about this dude, and the thing with which I personally identify the most is that powerful self-aware manly approach.
+That vibe that makes us feel strong, unbreakable but also protective towards the people we love, traits that in the end help us attract our companions in life.

-It’s all about a fearless attitude, commitment, awareness, simplicity and acceptance of one’s personal flaws, characteristics that we can also see in the way a”Rugged Man” dresses.
-First of all, we talk about comfortable outfits that allow complete freedom of movement and do not restrict a man in any way.
-Secondly, items that highlight one’s best masculine features, without revealing too much.
+It’s all about a fearless attitude, commitment, awareness, integrity and acceptance of one’s personal flaws, characteristics that we can also see in the way a rugged man dresses.

 The Key to Being Rugged